david-salac/classutilities/README.md

 naturally.

 ## Configuration classes
-Configuration classes usually follow some standard pattern, mainly:
+Configuration classes usually follow standard patterns, mainly:
- - All class fields (variables) have to be upper case (if they do not start with an underscore)
+ - All members have to be upper case (if they do not start with an underscore).
- - There is no constructor in the class
+ - There is no constructor in the class.
-   (no instance is allowed)
- - There are no standard (instance level) methods in the class.
+ - There is no standard (instance) method in the class.
 Only class methods and static methods are allowed.

-It is incredibly helpful to have some validator for a class that checks if all these conditions are followed.
+It is beneficial to have some validator for a configuration class that checks if all these conditions are followed.
-This is exactly what ConfigClassMixin does.
+This is precisely what ConfigClassMixin does.
 Consider the following use-case:

 ```python